Dr Jack Newman

 My research covers four main areas:

-(1) Conservative Ideology and Conservative Politics My political science research seeks to uncover the underlying assumptions of the UK Conservative Party, as implicated in their political discourse, and the underlying assumptions of conservatism more broadly, as outlined by conservative thinkers.
+(1) Conservative Ideology and Conservative Politics: My political science research seeks to uncover the underlying assumptions of the UK Conservative Party, as implicated in their political discourse, and the underlying assumptions of conservatism more broadly, as outlined by conservative thinkers.
 I am particularly interested in their ontological assumptions, their ‘assumptions about the nature of being and existence’.
 Since 2016, I have been a member of the Political Studies Association and the PSA Conservatism Studies Group.
-Research outputs:
+In this area of my research, I have produced the following outputs:

 - Journal paper: Newman, J. and Hayton, R. (forthcoming).
 ‘The ontological failure of David Cameron’s ‘modernisation’ of the Conservative Party’.
-[Under review].
+[Accepted for publication].